devend711/versioned_blocks/README.md

 		puts "For version #{v}, the URI is #{uri}" end

+	# => For version 2, the URI is http://www.api.com/v2
+	# => For version 3, the URI is http://www.api.com/v3
+	# => For version 4, the URI is http://www.api.com/v4

 The block is passed the version number and a URI string formed from the base URI and the respective version number.

 ## Usage